 Solution Overview

-Editor’s Note: It needs to be checked if there is a need to extend RLC t-Reordering timer in IoT-NTN.
+The value range of the RLC t-Reordering timer will be extended to support IoT NTN.

 7.2.2.2 RLC Sequence Numbers

 In NB-IoT, the RLC sequence number (SN) size is 7 bits for AM and 5 bits for UM.
 In eMTC, 10bit and 16bit are specified as the maximum possible UM and AM SN field lengths [8].
 The sequence number space needed for a radio bearer depends on the data rate that is to be supported, the retransmission time (i.e. the RTT, the number of retransmissions and the scheduling delay) as well as the average size of the RLC SDUs.
 As the data rates for IoT-NTN are significantly lower than NR-NTN, there is no need to extend the RLC SN length for IoT-NTN.